khulnasoft/khulnasoft/doc/admin/observability/alerts.md

 - An alert here indicates that no code host connections have synced in at least 9h0m0s.
 This indicates that there could be a configuration issue with your code hosts connections or networking issues affecting communication with your code hosts.
-- Check the code host status indicator (cloud icon in top right of Sourcegraph homepage) for errors.
+- Check the code host status indicator (cloud icon in top right of Khulnasoft homepage) for errors.
 - Make sure external services do not have invalid tokens by navigating to them in the web UI and clicking save.
 If there are no errors, they are valid.
 - Check the repo-updater logs for errors about syncing.
 - Confirm that outbound network connections are allowed where repo-updater is deployed.